|

 there

-be a low-level constant-pitch whining noise
+may be a low-level constant-pitch whining

 present on the transmit audio.
-The intensity of that noise seems to be
+The intensity

 dependent on the headset type used.
-It is quite low, certainly not
+It is

-enough to annoy the people listening to you, but it may show up.
+enough to annoy the people listening to you,

 Once

-any amateur radio transceiver like I do in the car.
-I actually like it
+any amateur radio transceiver like I do in the

 even better inside and around the shack.
-I can walk around and still
+I can

 provide

-input on our local VHF SSB weekly net without having to run to the
+input on our local VHF SSB weekly net without

 radio every time they turn it over to me.
-Very convenient!
+Very

 A210